ynaveenkmr/CatBreeds/README.md

 - using `npm run build` compiles and minifies for production
 - Successfull Deployment into a master file into any one of version control like github

+4) I have created search bar for cat breeds here in this drop down i have called different cat breed api values

+5) Displayed random images using api